Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 Woman and two German Shepherd dogs on a hike at the Painted Hills in Oregon.

-I’m a sucker for nature’s art, and the Painted Hills in Oregon are just wild.
-These colorful clay hills are jaw-dropping, and camping nearby means you wake up to a view that honestly doesn’t feel real.
+The Painted Hills in Oregon are just wild.
+The colorful clay hills are jaw-dropping, and camping nearby means you wake up to a view that doesn’t even feel real.

 A great trail in the area to explore in the area is the Carroll Rim Trail.
 The stars over the hills at night will blow your mind.